allegro/blog/_posts/2022-04-26-graphql-perf-tradeoffs.md

 Schema is composed of queries and types, so there are two kinds of resolvers.
 First one is obligatory and resolves the whole query.
 It can return the complete result, but also only part of it.
 The second part is added by type resolvers.
-Let me show you an example.
-We want to get information about all users.
+Let us show you an example: let's say we want to get information about user.

 ![resolver](/img/articles/2022-04-26-graphql-perf-tradeoffs/resolvers.png)

 At first we run UserQueryResolver, which fetches user from user domain logic.
 It returns only id of the user.
-Then we call UserTypeResolver with resolved before id.
+Then we call UserTypeResolver with id resolved earlier.
 It makes two calls: first one to userEmail service and second to User name service.
 When resolving is over, GraphQl returns result.
 UserQueryResolver might also have returned all information.